DESU-CLUB/BLLAMA/README.md

 ## Acknowledgements
 Once again, I would like to credit the Salesforce team for creating BLIP2, as well as tloen, the original creator of alpaca-lora.
+I would also like to thank Meta, the original creator of LLAMA.